 Veterinary Medicine (D.V.M.)

+Focus Area:

+A focus area is an identified content or subject area within an academic major that allows students to concentrate on their coursework in a particular theme or specialization.
+Unlike formal sub-plans or options that require separate coding or transcript notation, focus areas are used internally for advising and curricular guidance and do not appear on official student records/transcripts.
+Focus areas provide structure and clarity within the major without the need for additional administrative tracking or program codes.

 Interdisciplinary Major:

-Major that provides study of multiple disciplines rather than the narrower focus required by a major in a single discipline.
+A major that provides a study of multiple disciplines rather than the narrower focus required by a major in a single discipline.

 Interdisciplinary Minor:

-A minor that provides study of multiple disciplines rather than the narrower focus required by a minor in a single discipline.
+A minor that provides a study of multiple disciplines rather than the narrower focus required by a minor in a single discipline.

-K-State 8 Course:
+K-State Core Course:

-A course which has been tagged to assist students in fulfilling certain University General Education requirements.
+A course that has been tagged to assist students in fulfilling certain University General Education requirements.

 Major: